Russia seeks to regain ground, hits Ukraine's infrastructure

 Despite the Kremlin’s claims to the contrary, a leading Russian military expert unwittingly acknowledged that Iran has supplied Russia with drones it uses in Ukraine.

-Ruslan Pukhov, head of the Center for Analysis of Strategies and Technologies, a Moscow-based think tank, asked journalists before a television interview not to ask him where the drones came from, unaware that he was live on air.
+Ruslan Pukhov, head of the Moscow-based think tank Center for Analysis of Strategies and Technologies, asked journalists before a television interview not to ask him where the drones came from, unaware that he was live on air.

-“We all know that they are Iranian-made, but authorities haven’t acknowledged that,” Pukhov said.
+Pukhov said that “we all know that they are Iranian-made, but authorities haven’t acknowledged that.”

-Hotline spokesman Vitalii Matvienko said more Russians were calling after Putin ordered a call-up of army reservists last month, with some reaching out in tears from the fear of possibly getting drafted.
+Hotline spokesman Vitalii Matvienko said more recently-drafted Russian soldiers are calling now, with some reaching out in tears out of fear of the possibility that they’ll be drafted.

 “When the Ukrainian counteroffensive is advancing, the number of calls is rising,” Matvienko told The Associated Press in an interview.